What To Do On The Drive From Dublin To Galway

-The original high crosses and a selection of grave slabs are on display in the visitor center.
+The original high crosses and a selection of grave slabs are displayed in the visitor center.
 You can find some information and details of the meaning and importance of this location in the past.

 A step back into history.
 The best impression of historical and ancient Ireland and its culture.
 A unique atmosphere so that I got awestruck.
 I could almost feel how life was in these former times.

 Not far from Clonmacnoise is Shannonbridge.
-Named after the bridge across the River Shannon, which connects County Offaly and County Roscommon.
+It is named after the bridge across the River Shannon, connecting County Offaly and County Roscommon.
 You cannot miss it, as it is the next town on the route when you head to Galway.

-It was a charming little village with a historic bridge and one pub that was packed and had no free tables for lunch anymore.
-Even for a single person, it was not possible to find the smallest space.
+It was a charming little village with a historic bridge and one packed pub and no longer had free tables for lunch.
+Even for a single person, finding the smallest space was impossible.
 Too bad, the food looked delicious, and I was already starving.

 End Your Drive From Dublin In Galway

 I continued my journey from Dublin to Galway, and I arrived in Galway in the afternoon.
-I checked into my room in a very charming and beautiful house in Salthill, which I found at Airbnb.
+I checked into my room in a charming and beautiful house in Salthill, which I found at Airbnb.

 Afterward, I had plenty of time to discover the close surroundings.
-I would recommend staying in Galway, at least three nights.
-It´s a good period to explore Galway and its city center, Salthill, and have one more day trip to Connemara and the coastal areas.
+I would recommend staying in Galway, for at least three nighIt’sIt’s an excellent period to explore Galway and its city center, Salthill, and have one more day trip to Connemara and the coastal areas.

 By the way, I recommend using Airbnb at least once on your travels.
 It is an entirely different experience than staying in hotels only.
 If you like to try it and you are new to Airbnb, you can sign up using my referral link*, which will give you €30 off your first stay!
 And who doesn’t like getting discounts?!

 I would also recommend having a delicious dinner at The Ardilaun Hotel*or staying there as an alternative to an Airbnb, especially if you like it a bit more luxurious!